MacDougherty/MedicalDeviceApp/README.md

 # Medical Device App

 ## Overview

-This repository contains code to run a ruby on rails web application for a "medical device," which consists of a buzzer, a Galvanic Skin Response (GSR) sensor, a heart rate sensor, and a 4-digit display connected to a TI C32200sf board via a Grove Base Boosterpack.
+This repository contains code to run a Ruby on Rails web application for a "medical" device, which consists of a buzzer, a Galvanic Skin Response (GSR) sensor, a heart rate sensor, and a 4-digit display connected to a TI C32200sf board via a Grove Base Boosterpack.

-The web app allows users to see data from the sensors in their browser.
+The web application allows users to see data from the sensors in a browser window.

-## Pre-Reqs
+## Requirements

-In order to use this code, the user will need to have rails installed and bundler installed.
-For more information on installing rails and bundler see …(add reference )
+In order to use this code, you will need to have rails installed and bundler installed.

-To see the live updating web app functionality implemented in the `live_update` branch or the `live_change_display` branch, the user must also have a redis server installed.
+To see the live updating web app functionality implemented in the `live_update` branch or the `live_change_display` branch, you will also need to also have a redis server installed.
 If you are on a mac, you can do this by running `brew install redis`.

 ## Set up

-The four sensors should be plugged into the designated ports on the Grove Base Boosterpack, and a usb cable should be plugged into the usb port at the top of the board and a usb port on your computer.
+Connect one end of a USB cable to the port at the top of the TI C32200SF board and the other end to a USB port on your computer.

+Connect the four sensors to the following ports on the Grove Base Boosterpack:* Connect the galvanic skin response sensor to port J6.* Connect the 4-digit display to port J9.
+* Connect the heart rate sensor to port J10.
+* Connect the buzzer to port J11.

-For more information about setting up the sensors, see <https://portal.apiotics.com/workers/107>.
+For more information about the sensors and their interfaces, see [the Medical Device page in the Apiotics portal](https://portal.apiotics.com/workers/107).

 ## Branches